 - 9.11 For the Issues and Options public consultation, the Steering Group prepared two options for settlement boundaries, for each of the two settlements. - 9.12 The responses to the Issues and Options consultation showed that there was a preference for Option A for Stoke Cross, with 72% of respondents (47) supporting this option.
 Option A was preferred for Stoke Lacy also, with 65% of respondents (49) supporting this option.
 The two Option As were for relatively 'tight' settlement boundaries where opportunities for new development would be more limited. - 9.13 There were a number of detailed comments in response to the questionnaire with concerns that 'the proposed boundaries were not tight enough and would allow for too much development, that greater flexibility in the rural area is needed, there is a need to protect rural identity, the consultation was too narrow and did not consider 'no development', and the church and graveyard should be removed.
 The settlement boundaries should protect the individual identities of the two settlements and protect them from merging'.
-These comments were considered by the Steering Group and resulted in the settlement boundaries being drawn tighter around existing housing and excluding the church and churchyard in Stoke Lacy and known flood areas. - 9.14 The responses to the consultation on the emerging Draft Plan showed that there was support for the proposed settlement boundaries with 75% of respondents supporting Policy SL8.
+These comments were considered by the Steering Group and resulted in the settlement boundaries being drawn tighter around existing housing and excluding the church and churchyard in Stoke Lacy and known flood areas. - 9.14 The responses to the consultation on the emerging Draft Plan showed that there was support for the proposed settlement boundaries with 75% of respondents supporting former Policy SL8.
 Comments included general support, that development proposals (site allocations) were outside the boundary, there is a lack of space to develop and that the lack of local facilities makes development difficult to justify.
-The Steering Group considered the comments and made some changes to the settlement boundaries in the Draft Plan and to former Draft Policy SL8.
-The commitment for 10 houses at the Orchard and Site allocation SL9/1 are also now included on the Policies Map (Map 3B). - 9.15 Policy SL9 has been prepared to guide new housing development within the settlement boundaries.
+The Steering Group considered the comments and made some changes to the settlement boundaries in the Draft Plan and to the former Draft Policy.
+The commitment for 10 houses at the Orchard and Site allocation SL16/1 are also now included on the Policies Map (Map 3B).

+9.15 Policy SL16 has been prepared to guide new housing development within the settlement boundaries.
 The settlement boundaries are shown on the Policies Maps, Map 3A and 3B.
-Residents are concerned that developments should be small in scale and infill rather than comprising major development.15 'Small in scale' should be taken to mean developments comprising 1 -3 houses, or slightly more where the proposal can demonstrate high-quality design which responds positively to the local context and design policies in the NDP.
+Residents are concerned that developments should be small in scale and infill rather than comprising major development.
+'Small in scale' should be taken to mean developments comprising 1-3 houses, or slightly more where the proposal can demonstrate high-quality design which responds positively to the local context, Design Codes and design policies in the NDP.
 Infill development is development that goes in the gaps between existing buildings and such proposals also should be small in scale.
+Following the Regulation 14 public consultation the settlement boundaries were amended to improve consistency.

-Draft Policy SL9: Development within the Settlement Boundaries
+Policy SL16: Development within the Settlement Boundaries

-Proposals for new housing and other development will be supported within the identified Settlement Boundaries of Stoke Cross and Stoke Lacy as shown on the Policies Maps (Maps 3A and 3B) where:
+Proposals for new housing development will be supported within the identified Settlement Boundaries of Stoke Cross and Stoke Lacy as shown on Map 3A: Stoke Lacy Policies Map and Map 3B: Stoke Cross Policies Map where they conform to the relevant Design Codes and:

-- Proposals are small in scale to protect local landscape character and setting; - 2.
-Development of infill and backland sites does not lead to unacceptably high densities which would have an adverse impact on local character; - 3.
-Suitable and safe access is provided; - 4.
-The amenity of neighbouring residents is protected; - 5.
-Design is of a high quality, responding to local character and context whilst incorporating low carbon technologies, resource efficiency measures wherever possible; - 6.
-Development does not exacerbate flood risk and where possible provides a betterment; and - 7.
-Suitable drainage and wastewater treatment is provided in line with Herefordshire Local Plan Core Strategy Policy SD4 Wastewater treatment and river water quality
+- Proposals are small in scale to protect local landscape character and setting.
+'Small in scale' comprises developments of 1-3 houses, or-up to 5 houses where the proposal can demonstrate high-quality design which responds positively to the local context, Design Codes and design policies in the NDP; - 2.
+Suitable and safe access is provided particularly where this encourages active travel; - 3.
+The amenity of neighbouring and future residents is protected; - 4.
+Development does not exacerbate flood risk and where possible provides a betterment; and - 5.
+Suitable drainage and wastewater treatment is provided in line with Herefordshire Local Plan Core Strategy Policy SD4 Wastewater treatment and river water quality.